aphriksee/eb-mcmc/README.md

 ### Feature
 - Model the light curve (synthetic line) using the PHOEBE
-- Use MPI and EMCEE to find the posterior distribution for the physical parameters
+- Use MPI and EMCEE to parallel run and find the posterior distribution for the physical parameters
 - Plot the results using the CORNER package

 ### Link (with tested version)